Note: This blog was last updated on September 16, 2025.

 The New Reporting Requirement

-Under the new policy—effective November 18, 2025—candidates will be able to earn 100% credit for experience up to a year old.
+Under the new policy, candidates will be able to earn 100% credit for experience up to a year old.
 Experience older than one year will be worth 75% credit, with no limitation on how old that experience can be.

-This change will apply to previously approved and new experience reports.
+This change will apply retroactively to previously submitted or approved experience reports, as well as all new experience reports.
 Many candidates will automatically receive additional AXP credit when the updated policy goes into effect.

 How This Impacts You